-Over the past two millennia, there have probably been thousands of predictions made which anticipate a horrendous future world-shaking event.
+Over the past two millennia, there have probably been thousands of predictions made which anticipate a horrendous future world-shaking extinction event.
 Many are based on an the interpretation of religious scriptures.
 They typically describe an event to occur at a specific date in the future, that would completely change the world.
-In some of the more shocking predictions, most or all human life on Earth is expected to be wiped out -- perhaps all life would be snuffed out.
+In some of the more shocking predictions, most or all human life is expected to be wiped out -- perhaps all life on Earth would be snuffed out.

 All predictions, so far, have failed miserably.
 We expect more predictions, and more failures, to continue for the foreseeable future.

-Many such prophecies capture the imagination of a significant portion of the public.
+Some such prophecies capture the imagination of a significant portion of the public.
 Many people trust the prophecies and suffer high anxiety, as the appointed day approaches.
-In some recent cases, a few people have committed suicide in order to have control over their death and to prevent having to go through what they perceived as an inevitable and horrible "end-time" experience that would cause their death.
+Reacting to some recent predictions, a few people have committed suicide in order to have control over their death and to prevent having to go through what they perceived as an inevitable and horrible "end-time" experience that would cause everyone's death.

 It is our hope that this series of essays will generate some skepticism and doubt among the public, and thereby lower the amount of suffering experienced, and perhaps even save a life.